Indigenous Midwifery

 This advocacy work has resulted in the Ministry of Health supporting Indigenous midwifery and culturally appropriate care by providing funding for Indigenous Midwifery Programs in the following communities:

-Indigenous (Exemption) midwives working have been providing services at Six Nations Maternal and Child Centre since 1996 and are funded through the Aboriginal Healing and Wellness Strategy.
+Indigenous (Exemption) midwives have been providing services at Six Nations Maternal and Child Centre since 1996 and are funded through the Aboriginal Healing and Wellness Strategy.
 Access information about available services here:

 Neepeeshowan Midwives has been operational since 2012 in the Cree community of Attawapiskat on the James Bay coast.
 Find out more about their services here: